Rebels down Ukraine helicopters, Putin denounces city assault

 He urged local people to stay indoors and said Ukrainian forces, from the Interior Ministry, National Guard and the armed forces, had orders not to fire on residential buildings.

-“They wanted to carry out some small-scale tactical operations just to scare the people,” said a militant manning a checkpoint leading to the army-held airfield.
+The Kiev government, along with its Western allies, accuses Moscow of orchestrating the uprising.
+The United States and European Union have imposed sanctions in response to Russia’s annexation of Crimea and involvement in eastern Ukraine.

-“But so far things have not worked out the way they wanted.”
+The intervention in Ukraine has been enormously popular in Russia.
+One opinion poll on Wednesday showed 82 percent support for Putin, his highest rating since 2010.

-Additional reporting by Natalia Zinets and Elizabeth Piper in Kiev; Writing by Alastair Macdonald; Editing by Peter Graff
+Additional reporting by Natalia Zinets and Elizabeth Piper in Kiev; Writing by Alex Richardson and Alastair Macdonald; Editing by Peter Graff